Falling incomes, smaller meals, educational setbacks among the consequences.

 “Such effects can slow economic development in a country or a region, which can lead to political instability, diminished growth or migration,” said Miguel, a co-director at CEGA.

 A troubling picture of life during the pandemic

-The study was launched in spring 2020, as China, Europe and the U.S. led global efforts to check spread of the virus through ambitious lockdowns of business, schools and transit.
+The study was launched in the spring of 2020, as China, Europe, and the U.S. led global efforts to check the spread of the virus through ambitious lockdowns of businesses, schools, and transit.
 Three independent research teams, including CEGA, joined to conduct surveys in the countries where they already worked.